-As St. Gregory Nazianzen, the Theologian, says in his theological writings, with the incarnation of the Logos a second communion between God and humanity is realized.
+As St. Gregory Nazianzen, the Theologian, says in his theological writings, with the incarnation of the Logos a second communion between God and humanity is realised.
 The first such communion was in Paradise.
 This, however, was broken.
 Man was separated from God.
-The all-good God then provided for another, a second communion, which can no longer be severed,
+The all-good God then provided for another, a second communion, which can no longer be severed, that is, a union of God and men.
+Because this, the second communion of God and men happens in the person of Christ.